emanuele-em/MitmproxyApple/README.md

 # MitmproxyApple
 First tests with network extension to implement mitmproxy transparent proxy with swift on macos

+## File Structure

+### MVC pattern:

+* *MitmproxyApple/Controller/Viewcontroller.swift*: where there is button management, event triggering, and GUI logic
+* *MitmproxyApple/Model/Proxy.swift*: data model and behavior (the actual brain)
+* *MitmproxyApple/View/Base.lproj/Main.storyboard*: storyboard
+* *MitmproxyAppleExtension/AppProxyProvider.swift*: The protocol of the extension and its cycle (where the packets are)

 ## Screenshots

 ### First start